openwdl/wdl-docs/overview.md

   as conditional execution, dynamic resource allocation, and scatter-gather operations are easy to understand and express in your workflows.
 Further, WDL includes a comprehensive standard library of common functions.
-- **Open standard.** WDL is collectively designed and developed by a distributed, open community.
-This means you can develop with confidence that the foundation you build on will remain open in perpetuity.
+- **Community-driven, open standard.** WDL is collectively designed and developed by a number of distributed community members via an open process.
+This means you can develop with confidence knowing that the foundation you build on will remain open in perpetuity.
 It also means that _you_ can participate in the community make sure WDL is as good as it can be!
-Join Slack or participate on GitHub to have your voice heard in that process.
+Join Slack or participate on GitHub to have your voice heard in that process (see the [Contributing][contributing] section to learn more).

 WDL also maintains a list of other values that are adhered to when possible, but not at the cost of the top-level values above.